Client Side Vulnerabilities / Stored Cross Site Scripting

 Solution

 The best way to prevent stored XSS is to properly validate and encode user input.
-This includes using whitelisting or blacklisting to only allow certain characters and using proper encoding to ensure that malicious scripts are not injected into the application.
+This includes using the proper encoding for the context in which the content is rendered, or allow/block listing of relevant characters, to ensure that malicious scripts are not injected into the application.
+The use of a carefully crafted Content-Security-Policy can also be part of a defense-in-depth approach.
 Additionally, applications should be regularly scanned for any stored XSS vulnerabilities.
+OWASP provides a cheat sheet for prevention of Cross Site Scripting.